 - The winning team is required to submit the match result on the Smash.gg match page.
 Saving a screenshot of the match scoreboard after the game was finished, is strongly recommended but optional.
 Keep these in case of a dispute in the scoreboard.

 - The losing team has to confirm the match result submitted by the winning team on the Smash.gg match page.

 - Submitting wrong or false match results, not confirming a correct match result is strictly forbidden and punishable.

 - It is recommended that players take screenshots and save replays of every game you play in the series as this will help significantly in the case of a score dispute.

-- Every player and spectator is allowed to stream the game at any time.
+- Every player and is allowed to stream their games at any time.
 Keeping the stream footage is recommended, though not required.

 - We encourage our players to stream the event and request you include “Boost Legacy” in your stream title.